 Virtual Reality in the Performing Arts Industry

-Whilst ABBA will be showcasing this cutting edge technology to the masses, the group are not the first group to experiment with VR.
-For many years, the performing arts industry has been utilising VR and other visual technologies to create a highly entertaining and engaging experience for fans.
+Whilst ABBA will be showcasing this cutting edge technology to the masses, the group are not the first group to experiment with virtual reality.
+For many years, the performing arts industry has been utilising virtual reality and other visual technologies to create a highly entertaining and engaging experience for fans.
 Additionally, more and more entertainment brands are incorporating virtual reality into their marketing strategies.
-Some use VR features on apps such as instagram, while others create custom apps.
+Some use virtual reality features on apps such as instagram, while others create custom apps.

 Virtual Reality in Music Videos

-In addition to live events, VR has also been widely used to create highly engaging and interactive music videos.
+In addition to live events, virtual reality has also been widely used to create highly engaging and interactive music videos.
 One of the most popular examples of this is when Icelandic singer/songwriter Bjork shared her 360-degree video of her track ‘Stonemilker’.
-Since this release, more bands and artists (including The Weekend and Foals) have jumped on the VR bandwagon and used spherical cameras to create 360-degree music videos.
-As VR becomes more accessible, you can expect to see more bands following pursuit of The Weekend, Foals and Bjork and creating more 360-music videos.
+Since this release, more bands and artists (including The Weekend and Foals) have jumped on the virtual reality bandwagon and used spherical cameras to create 360-degree music videos.
+As virtual reality becomes more accessible, you can expect to see more bands following pursuit of The Weekend, Foals and Bjork and creating more 360-music videos.

 Due to the challenges and obstacles caused by the Coronavirus and subsequent global lockdowns, the performing arts industry found new and creative ways to showcase live performances by utilising virtual reality.
-For example, French composer jean-Michel Jarre streamed an event in June to a worldwide audience, his concert drew hundreds of thousands of views across both VR and non VR streaming platforms.
-The event allowed his fans who were using a VR headset to interact with one another through virtual avatars.
+For example, French composer jean-Michel Jarre streamed an event in June to a worldwide audience, his concert drew hundreds of thousands of views across both virtual reality and non virtual reality streaming platforms.
+The event allowed his fans who were using a virtual reality headset to interact with one another through virtual avatars.

 With the release of devices such as the Oculus Quest and Playstation VR, virtual reality is becoming an increasingly popular variety of visual technology.
 Furthermore, with smartphone brands such as Google and Samsung developing cost-effective accessories to help transform smartphone devices into virtual reality headsets, virtual reality is becoming increasingly accessible to the public.
 As a result, there are over 171 million virtual reality users globally (Statista, 2018) and a further 5.5 million units are estimated to be further shipped to customers worldwide in 2020 (Statista, 2020).

-As more and more people gain access to VR experiences, we can only expect to see more artists and businesses operating within the performing arts industry utilising this technology to create engaging and immersive experiences for their fans.
+As more and more people gain access to virtual reality experiences, we can only expect to see more artists and businesses operating within the performing arts industry utilising this technology to create engaging and immersive experiences for their fans.

 At Eon Visual Media we are incredibly passionate about creating visually stunning and engaging virtual reality experiences to engage, educate and inspire your stakeholders.